Bleacher Creatures: Roll call

 Former Yankee third baseman Scott Brosius was notorious for not responding immediately to the roll call, as other players on the diamond would.
 Sometimes he would even wait as long as a minute to respond, getting a kick out of the persistence of the Creatures.
-In Hideki Matsui's first game at the Stadium in 2003, the chant of "MAT-SU-I!" went on for approximately twenty minutes, because he did not know what was going on or how to react.
 In a 2009 press conference, former Yankees first baseman Jason Giambi said that "The biggest thing I miss is (the Bleacher Creatures') roll call.
 There's no doubt about it, it's the best thing in baseball."

 Notable exceptions

 Former or deceased members of the Yankees have been included in chants as well.
 In 1999, when David Wells made his first appearance at Yankee Stadium after having been traded to the Toronto Blue Jays, his name was chanted.
 In his tenure with the Yankees, he was the only Yankee pitcher to be included in the roll call every time he pitched.
 In 2001, some Creatures, led by Japanese Creature, Hiro, learned Japanese so that they could yell obscenities at former Mariners right fielder Ichiro Suzuki.
 Japanese curses were chanted whenever Ichiro came to town.
 Ichiro was traded to the Yankees in July 2012.
 During his first game as a Yankee he was unaware of the roll call and did not respond to the calls.
 Alfonso Soriano's name was chanted when he made his first appearance after being traded to the Texas Rangers.
 In the 2006 home opener against the Kansas City Royals, the Bleacher Creatures chanted the name of long-time Yankee outfielder Bernie Williams, who was the designated hitter that day, right after the rest of the defensive lineup.
 Williams, whose future in baseball was uncertain in the offseason, was in the clubhouse at the time and did not hear the Creatures.
 The chants continued for around 5 minutes until Williams came out and waved.
 At the beginning of the 2007 season opener, the Creatures started a chant of "We want Bernie!", a reference to the fact that Williams was no longer with the team.